 Despite the joy the holiday season brings, travel is not fun.
 It’s uncomfortable, expensive, and can lead to traffic, delayed flights, exhaustion, and discomfort.
 So it might not be too surprising that some adult children, who hear the travel woes of their parents say, “Well, this all could be resolved if you lived closer.”

 Hmmm.
 It’s a lovely sentiment, but let’s break it down a little and see where it leads.
+Even when talking to your family, you should always communicate your personal needs and expectations.

 Adult Child’s Point of View